callumcanavan/automatic-image-captioning/README.md

 All features of the encoder are frozen (except for the last dense embedding layer) to take full advantage of the weights learned by ResNet50 for image classification.

 I completed this project as part of the Udacity Computer Vision nanodegree which provided blank notebooks and some other functionalities.
-Algorithm implementations and experiments with parameters/inputs were completed by me.
+Algorithm implementations, experiments with parameters/inputs, and model/training descriptions were completed by me.

 [1] [Show and Tell: A Neural Image Caption Generator, Vinyals et al., 2014](https://arxiv.org/pdf/1411.4555.pdf)